 This comes at a pivotal time for the energy industry, where corporate spend in clean energy procurement has reached an all time high, with 55 GW of capacity contracted last year.
 This is a 12% growth on the previous year and has been partly spurred on by the rise in popularity of PPA contracts.

 As the corporate renewable energy industry and procurement practices continue to grow, the guidelines underpinning how businesses report on energy emissions are growing alongside.
-This blog will provide more context on the GHG protocol, explore why they are reviewing their guidelines and look at what the Scope 2 review will focus on.
+This blog will provide more context on the GHG protocol, explore why they are reviewing their guidelines and take a look at what the Scope 2 review will focus on.

 What is the history behind the GHG Protocol and why the review?